 The Game Fair was a meeting place for all those interesting in the countryside.

 Not just in fieldsports, but in all conservation activities intrinsic to the countryside.
-Away from PR departments, media spinners, membership targets, HQ directives; reps from NGOs, shooting, hunting, fishing, and a multitude of outdoor interests people swapped anecdotal stories, compared notes, and learnt from each other.
+Away from PR departments, media spinners, membership targets, HQ directives; people from conservation NGOs, farming, birding, walking, shooting, hunting, fishing, and a multitude of outdoor interests swapped anecdotal stories, compared notes, and learnt from each other.

 It was fertile ground for common ground.

-Many of the most positive, while at the same time provocative, informative face-to-face conversations I’ve had have been at game fairs past – a world away from divisive material aired on various faceless media platforms.
+Many of the most positive learning, as well as provocative, face-to-face conversations I’ve had have been at game or Countryfile fairs.
+The debate tent was a highlight – a world away from divisively aired material via remote faceless media platforms.

 We require both evidence-informed science and local knowledge to enable conservation to work today.

-Science is vital in assessing, not just data for the State of Nature (based on data from a mere 5% of 59,000 terrestrial and freshwater UK species with minimal data on our 8,500 marine species – page 7), but also helping allocate funding and guide conservation practice at ‘grass roots’.
-Satellite tagging (whether cuckoos, house martins, hen harriers or woodcock) is only one form of data – whereas shared data from big garden birdwatches, farmland bird counts, gamebag censuses – all enable engagement and cross-fertilisation between those who may have different values but a common purpose in conserving wildlife.
+Science is vital in conservation in helping allocate funding and guide conservation practice at ‘grass roots’.
+Satellite tagging (whether cuckoos, hen harriers or woodcock) is one form of data – whereas sharing more citizen data from big garden birdwatch, farmland bird counts, gamebag censuses – can increase engagement and cross-fertilisation between those who may have different values but common purpose in conserving wildlife.